 Jack Jumper Ant Allergy - Sonja's Story

-Sonja Klebe, who works in cancer research, moved into an Adelaide Hills property in 2005 as she is a keen horse rider and rock climber and loves the great outdoors.
-She was stung 3 times within the space of 18 months by Jack Jumper Ants.
-The first time she had a localised allergic reaction, the second time her arm swelled up.
-The third sting she caused breathing difficulty, and Sonja nearly passing out in the paddock.
+Sonja Klebe, who works in cancer research, moved into an Adelaide Hills property in 2005.
+She is a keen horse rider and rock climber and loves the great outdoors.
+Unfortunately she was stung three times by Jack Jumper ants within the first 18 months for moving to her new home.
+The first time she had a localised allergic reaction.
+The second time her arm swelled up.
+The third sting caused her breathing difficulty, and Sonja nearly passed out in the paddock.
 As she was alone, this was a frightening and potentially fatal experience.

-Fortunately, she works at Flinders Medical Centre, where Professor Heddle has given talks about the subject, so she was aware of the problem and sought help.
+Fortunately, she works at Flinders Medical Centre where Professor Bob Heddle has given talks about allergy to venom, so she was aware of the problem and sought help.
+She began a course of allergen immunotherapy.
+This involved the regular administration of gradually increasing doses of allergen extracts, usually over a period of years, the aim being tolerance to allergens with fewer or no symptoms.

 Allergies to venoms from stinging insects are one of the most common causes of severe allergic reactions in Australia, and cause more deaths than shark attacks, yet they are rarely reported.
 Symptoms include an all-over rash, swelling of tongue or throat, difficulty breathing, abdominal pain, diarrhoea, vomiting or a drop in blood pressure.

-An AIFA grant of $10,000 was awarded in 2016 to a research project that will assess whether immunotherapy for allergic reactions to Jack Jumper Ant stings is effective.
+An AIFA grant of $10,000 was awarded in 2016 to a research project that will assess a test to determine whether immunotherapy for allergic reactions to Jack Jumper Ant stings is effective.

 There is currently no reliable test to judge whether this treatment has worked apart from a live sting challenge, with all the inherent dangers involved.